Rankins Springs: Pulletop Nature Reserve

 Pulletop Nature Reserve is 22 kilometres south-west of Rankins Springs, consisting of 145 hectares of remnant mallee woodland surrounded by agricultural land.
 The topography of Pulletop Nature Reserve is flat to gently undulating, with highly permeable sandy loam soils.
 The shrub and woodland communities are dominated by four species of multi-stemmed mallee eucalypts.
 The area was dedicated as a reserve in 1963.

 Pulletop was the location of intensive scientific research that began in 1951 into the behaviour and ecology of the malleefowl by Harry Frith, who was based at Griffith and worked for the CSIRO.
 Frith wrote nine scientific papers on the species as well as an important popular book, The Mallee-Fowl: The Bird That Builds an Incubator (1962), which included guidelines for malleefowl conservation.

 Isolated and surrounded by cleared farmland, Pulletop Nature Reserve is a refuge of natural habitat for many native species within the region.
 A total of 123 mallee and woodland birds have been recorded within the reserve, although there have been significant declines of some species attributed to the small size of the reserve, its isolation within mostly cleared land and predation by cats and foxes.
 The reserve's emblematic species, the malleefowl, was last observed there in the 1980s and “is now considered to be locally extinct”.

 Rankins Springs grevillea

 A subspecies of the rosemary grevillea has the common name of the Rankins Springs grevillea (Grevillea rosmarinifolia subsp. glabella).
 The plant, which grows in mallee or shrub associations in sandy soils, is endemic to the Rankins Springs district extending to the region around Griffith.

+Rankins Springs Binion

+The Rankins Springs Binion (Amalgamation: Bin and Minion) is a classic Australian attraction that brings many travellers joy when stopping in the town.
+Created in 2015 after the success of the Minions movie, the artwork produced from this blockbuster movie continues to bring joy the close-knit community and travellers.